 Acropolis of Athens: Centered in Athens, Greece, this conglomerate of ancient structures is located above the city of Athens.
 The Acropolis of Athens combines different historic buildings that have been preserved for hundreds of years in Athens, one of the most popular structures being the Parthenon.
 It is the most famous acropolis in all of Greece and holds the most historical and cultural significance.
 Come visit the glorious city of Athens and explore the age-old Acropolis of Athens.

 Amsterdam : The famous city of Amsterdam is located in no other than the wonderful country of the Netherlands.
 Amsterdam is the capital of the country and the most populated city in the entire country.
-The city offers a wide array of activities to fill all of your time while visiting the extraordinary city and it can be a pretty cost effective destination too.
+The city offers a wide array of activities and tours to fill all of your time while visiting the extraordinary city and it can be a pretty cost effective destination too.
 You can visit the Van Gogh museum and see his exquisite masterpieces or take a bike or walking tour of the city and see the lively streets.
 Yet by far the best thing to do in Amsterdam is a boat ride down the many canals of Amsterdam.
 Whatever you do, do NOT forget your camera!
 You won’t want to forget these incredible memories.

 Ouzoud Falls: This jaw dropping waterfall is located in the small town of Tanaghmeilt in the country of Morocco.
 Climb to the bottom of the falls by brushing past piles of olive trees and feel the cold, fresh water spray back at you.
 You might even catch a glimpse of a couple monkeys swinging by as the area attracts many.
 Ouzoud Falls is heavily protected by locals who want to keep the nature area in its fullest form.
 Come visit and see this dazzling waterfall with your own set of eyes.